ubernostrum/webcolors/docs/contents.rst

 Module contents
 ===============

-The contents of the webcolors module fall into four categories:
+The contents of the webcolors module fall into five categories:

+1. A set of (optional) data types for representing color values.

-1. Constants which provide mappings between color names and values.
+2. Constants which provide mappings between color names and values.

-2. Normalization functions which sanitize input in various formats prior to conversion or output.
+3. Normalization functions which sanitize input in various formats prior to conversion or output.

-3. Conversion functions between each method of specifying colors.
+4. Conversion functions between each method of specifying colors.

-4. Implementations of the color parsing and serialization algorithms in HTML5.
+5. Implementations of the color parsing and serialization algorithms in HTML5.

 See :ref:`the documentation regarding conventions <conventions>` for